MaartenGr/PolyFuzz/README.md

 ## Custom Models
 Although the options above are a great solution for comparing different models, what if you have developed your own?
-What if you want a different similarity/distance measure that is not defined in PolyFuzz?
-That is where custom models come in.
 If you follow the structure of PolyFuzz's BaseMatcher you can quickly implement any model you would like.

 Below, we are implementing the ratio similarity measure from RapidFuzz.